Glenna Gallo

-Glenna Laureen Wright-Gallo is an American educator who is the nominee to serve as assistant secretary of education for special education and rehabilitative services in the Biden administration.
+Glenna Laureen Wright-Gallo is an American educator who served as assistant secretary of education for special education and rehabilitative services in the Biden administration from 2023 to 2025.

 Education

 Gallo earned a Bachelor of Science in special education and teaching from the University of Nevada, Las Vegas, a Master of Science and special education and teaching from Utah State University, and a Master of Business Administration from Western Governors University.

 Career

 From 1997 to 2005, Gallo worked as a special education teacher in the Jordan School District.
 She joined the Utah State Board of Education in 2005, serving as an education specialist until 2008 and state/federal compliance officer from 2008 to 2010.
 From 2010 to 2017, she served as Utah director of special education.

 Since 2017, she has served as assistant superintendent in the Washington State Office of Superintendent of Public Instruction.
 As assistant superintendent, Gallo has appeared frequently as a special education specialist on NPR.